smithy-lang/smithy/docs/source/spec/core/selectors.rst

     map > member

-We can return just the key members or just the value members by adding an attribute selector on the ``id|member``:
+Selectors can return just the key members or just the value members by adding an attribute selector on the ``id|member``:

 .. code-block:: none